Stedi-Public-Archive/ts2asl/readme.md

 * [jsonPath expressions](./examples/arrays.md#json-path-expressions)
 * deploytime configuration & integration with CDK

-As `asl-lib` implements the same behavior as AWS Step Functions, you can execute your TypeScript code locally (using `ts-node`) or write unit tests against that execute using `ts-jest` within having to deploy anything to AWS.
+`asl-lib` implements the same behavior as AWS Step Functions, so you can execute your TypeScript code locally (using `ts-node`) or write unit tests (using `ts-jest`) without having to deploy anything to AWS.

 ## Differences between TypeScript and ASL
-There are some differences between TypeScript and ASL that a compiler wont be able to solve (fully):
+There are some differences between TypeScript and ASL that a compiler won't be able to solve (fully):
--  object references in TypeScript are passed **by reference**, object references in ASL references are passed **by value**.
+-  object references in TypeScript are passed **by reference**; object references in ASL references are passed **by value**.

 ## Useful patterns & examples
 - [example project](./cdk-example/) containing a [simple program](./cdk-example/src/program.ts), [CDK for deployment](./cdk-example/lib/cdk-example-stack.ts) and [Jest for testing](./cdk-example/test/program.test.ts)
-- Waiting for completion of SDK state, example: [organizations.createAccount](./examples/switch.md#create-aws-account).
+- Waiting for completion of SDK state: [organizations.createAccount](./examples/switch.md#create-aws-account).
 <!--
 - Using sdk integrations to page over data in DynamoDB
 - Using a Lambda to page over data (in memory)